 Michael Hoffman, one of our founders, has served as our President since our formation.
 Mr. Hoffman is an active senior business professional.
 Mr. Hoffman has served as the President of Northern Genesis Acquisition I since July 2020.
 He is the founder of Stone Capital Partners, a private financing firm focused on energy infrastructure in North America and globally.
 Prior to founding Stone Capital Partners in 2018, Mr. Hoffman was a partner at Riverstone Holdings, a multi-billion private equity firm, from 2003 through 2018 where he was head of Riverstone's Renewable Energy Funds and led the teams responsible for conventional power and energy investments.
 He has more than 30 years of experience in the origination and execution of global infrastructure investment and is committed to the concept of sustainable investing.
 From 1988 through 2003, Mr. Hoffman was Senior Managing Director and Head of the Mergers & Acquisitions advisory business of The Blackstone Group where he was a member of the Private Equity Investment Committee and the firm's Executive Committee.
 Prior to Blackstone, Mr. Hoffman was Co-Head of Mergers & Acquisitions at Smith Barney & Co.
-Mr. Hoffman is Chairman of the Board of Annovis Bio, Inc., an Alzheimer's development company.
+Mr. Hoffman is Chairman of the Board of Onconova Therapeutics, Inc., an oncology company and Chairman of the Board of Annovis Bio, Inc., an Alzheimer's development company.
 He also serves on the Board of Rockefeller University.
 He received a BA and an MA from Northwestern University and an MBA from Harvard Business School.
 He is a co-author of the book, "GREEN: Your Place in the New Energy Revolution."

-Christopher Jarratt, one of our founders, has served as a member of our Board of Directors and Nonexecutive Chairman since November 2020.
-Mr. Jarratt is an active senior business professional having cofounded Algonquin Power Corporation (the predecessor to Algonquin Power & Utilities Corp.) in 1988 and serving as Executive Vice Chair for Algonquin Power & Utilities Corp. from October 2009 through November 2020 and director from October 2009 through October 2020.
+Christopher Jarratt, one of our founders, will serve as a member of our Board of Directors upon the later of the date of effectiveness of the registration statement of which this prospectus forms a part and December 1, 2020.
+Mr. Jarratt is an active senior business professional having co-founded Algonquin Power Corporation (the predecessor to Algonquin Power & Utilities Corp.) in 1988 and serving as Executive Vice Chair for Algonquin Power & Utilities Corp. from October 2009 through November 2020 and director from October 2009 through October 2020.
 Mr. Jarratt brings more than 30 years of experience in the origination, development and operations of global infrastructure investment initiatives and is committed to the concept of best of class governance and sustainable investing.
-Mr. Jarratt previously served on the Board of Directors of Atlantica Sustainable Infrastructure plc (NASDAQ: AY), a publicly listed affiliate of Algonquin traded on the

-NASDAQ exchange.
-Mr. Jarratt is a professional engineer and holds an engineering degree from the University of Guelph.
+Mr. Jarratt previously served on the Board of Directors of Atlantica Sustainable Infrastructure plc (NASDAQ: AY), a publicly listed affiliate of Algonquin traded on the NASDAQ exchange.
+Mr. Jarratt is a professional engineer and holds an engineering degree specializing in water resources from the University of Guelph.
 In addition, Mr. Jarratt holds the designation of Chartered Director from McMaster University.
 We believe Mr. Jarratt is well-qualified to serve on our board of directors due to his business experience and contacts and relationships.